Sicos1977/QuartzWebApi/README.md

 Most of the log informartion is logged at the `information` level, small answers like `booleans`, `DateTimeOffsets` and small `strings` (like the schedulers name) are also logged at this level.
 All the json that is received and sent back is logged at the `debug` level.

-How to use the API
+How to use the API directly
 ==========

 ### Check if a job group is paused